What Is — And Isn't — Covered By The Iranian Nuclear Deal

 "I believe President Obama's flawed nuclear deal was a gamble, a gamble that Iran would choose to become a responsible actor," California Republican Ed Royce, the chairman of the House Foreign Affairs Committee, said at a hearing Wednesday.
 "The Tehran regime clearly still sees itself as a movement, one that uses ideology and violence to destabilize its neighbors."

-But you don't need a critic of the Iran nuclear deal to get an earful on Iran's aggressive behavior.
+But you don't need a critic of the Iran nuclear deal to get an earful about Iran's aggressive behavior.

 Supporters of the nuclear deal offer similar complaints — beginning with Iran's ongoing ballistic missile tests.
 These missiles could potentially deliver a nuclear warhead, but they're not covered by the nuclear deal.

-"The missile tests are very troubling, and particularly because they are done by the radicals in the most provocative manner possible," said Abbas Milani, the head of Iranian Studies at Stanford University.
+"The missile tests are very troubling, and particularly because they are done by the radicals in the most provocative manner possible," said Abbas Milani, the head of Iranian studies at Stanford University.

 U.S. allies, international inspectors and the Trump administration itself have all said Iran is in compliance with the nuclear agreement.
 But when it comes to everything that's not covered by the nuclear deal — including missile testing — Iran often remains at odds with the U.S.

-President Trump says the Iran nuclear agreement is an "embarrassment" and he may declare Iran in violation.
-The White House says this week, he'll announce his position on the deal – which the administration is required to do every 90 days – as well as his broader Iran policy.
+President Trump says the Iran nuclear agreement is an "embarrassment" and that he may declare Iran in violation.
+The White House says this week, he will announce his position on the deal — which the administration is required to do every 90 days — as well as his broader Iran policy.

-Milani supports the nuclear deal, but is critical of Iran on many other fronts — like in Syria, where Iranian fighters have helped ensure the survival of President Bashar Assad, who appears to be in his strongest position in years.
+Milani supports the nuclear deal but is critical of Iran on many other fronts — like in Syria, where Iranian fighters have helped ensure the survival of President Bashar Assad, who appears to be in his strongest position in years.

 "I think Syria is a fairly foregone conclusion," Milani said.
-"I don't think there's much the world can do to change the outcome of this now ravaged country."
+"I don't think there's much the world can do to change the outcome of this now-ravaged country."

 And in Iraq, where the U.S. has been fighting for more than a decade in support of the government, Milani now believes that "Iran will have a virtual open hand to increase its influence."